gilibethvega/first_app/README.md

 # README

-Link to poyect with heroku: https://ancient-forest-24948.herokuapp.com/
+Link to proyect with heroku: https://ancient-forest-24948.herokuapp.com/

 * ...